callme-pantera/CSL-Prototype/documentation/README.md

 <br>

 **IPMI**, short for **I**ntelligent **P**latform **M**anagement **I**nterface, is a standardized interface used for out-of-band management of servers.
 It allows administrators to monitor, manage, and troubleshoot a system independently of the operating system, and even when the server is powered off, as long as it's connected to power and the network.

 When **IPMI** is enabled, I can access the server remotely through a dedicated management interface—often via a web-based dashboard or console—regardless of the server’s current state.
 This makes it possible to perform tasks like system reboots, BIOS configuration, or OS installations without needing physical access to the machine.
-It’s an incredibly useful and powerful feature, especially for server maintenance and remote administration!
+It’s an incredibly useful and powerful feature, especially for server maintenance and remote administration!<br>
+Most of the time, the IPMI LAN port is located separately from the other LAN ports.
+In my case, the IPMI port is isolated from the four regular LAN ports and positioned on the far left.

 <br>

 ## Proxmox - 2nd Attempt
-After the reboot, leave the USB drive plugged in and wait for the Proxmox installation process to start.
+Again after the reboot, leave the USB drive plugged in and wait for the Proxmox installation process to start.
 Once it appears, choose the **Graphical Install**, as it is more user-friendly.

 - Select the target hard disk: `/dev/sda`
 - Enter your **location** and **time zone**